Adam Eatroff, DVM, DACVIM (SAIM)

-Dr. Eatroff, a graduate from the College of Veterinary Medicine at Cornell University in 2006, completed an internship in small animal medicine and surgery at Oradell Animal Hospital in Paramus, NJ in 2007, and a residency in small animal internal medicine at Cornell University in 2010.
-He then trained as the Renal Medicine/Hemodialysis Fellow at the Animal Medical Center in New York, NY.
+Dr. Adam Eatroff has been practicing internal medicine for over ten years.
+A graduate from the College of Veterinary Medicine at Cornell University in 2006, Dr. Eatroff completed an internship in small animal medicine and surgery at Oradell Animal Hospital in Paramus, NJ in 2007, and a residency in small animal internal medicine at Cornell University in 2010.
+He then trained as a Renal Medicine/Hemodialysis Fellow at the Animal Medical Center in New York, NY.

 Dr. Adam Eatroff can be reached at 310-558-6100 at ACCESS Specialty Animal Hospital – Los Angeles.